mk12/sicp/docs/lecture.md

 ```

 - There are ways of making errors in the second program that simply didn't exist when we couldn't do assignment.
-- If we change the ordering of the two assignments, the procedure calculates the wrong value.
+- If we change the ordering of the assignments, the procedure calculates the wrong value.

 ## Part 2